 Michelle leaves her boyfriend and starts driving, only to be hit by a vehicle on the road.
 She comes around to find that she is a prisoner in a cellar.
 She is let free by her captor Howard and finds that she is in a survival shelter, along with one other guy Emmett.
 Howard is insistent that she not go outside because a catastrophe of unclear origin that has poisoned the air.
 As she settles in to their life there together, Michelle remains disbelieving of Howard’s certainty that the world up above is unsafe and contrives to make repeated escape attempts.
 She also comes to suspect that Howard might have abducted her and killed another girl he kept in the shelter.

 10 Cloverfield Lane is a quasi-sequel Cloverfield (2008), the J.J.
 Abrams produced Found Footage film about a monster loose in New York City.
 It is a sequel only in the sense that both films use the same name in the title and come from many of the same personnel (Abrams and his Bad Robot company again produce, while Cloverfield director Matt Reeves and screenwriter Drew Goddard are also present as executive producers).
 The interesting name on the script is that of Damien Chazelle, director of the acclaimed likes of Whiplash (2014), La La Land (2016) and First Man (2018).
-Director Dan Trachtenberg makes his debut here, having previously only made a short film and been the host of a fan videocast, subsequently going on to direct the Predator sequel Prey (2022).
+Director Dan Trachtenberg makes his debut here, having previously directed commercials and been the host of a fan videocast, subsequently going on to direct the Predator sequel Prey (2022).

 There is the same general theme in both films about people trying to survive in the midst of a catastrophe where details about what has happened are kept extremely vague, as well as a very minor sense of continuity tie-up in the use of some of the same fictional brand names.
 On the other hand, Cloverfield was a Found Footage film, while 10 Cloverfield Lane is not.
 10 Cloverfield Lane is also the only one of the films in which the name ‘Cloverfield’ has some significance – towards the end, a sign reveals that the title refers to the street address where John Goodman lives.
 This was apparently the first in an intended series of Cloverfield films and would be followed by a third film The Cloverfield Paradox (2018) and others announced.